Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Set-AzureKeyVaultSecretAttribute.md

 ### Example 1: Modify the attributes of a secret
 ```
-PS C:\>$Expires = (Get-Date).AddYears(2).ToUniversalTime()
+PS C:\> $Expires = (Get-Date).AddYears(2).ToUniversalTime()
 PS C:\> $Nbf = (Get-Date).ToUniversalTime()
 PS C:\> $Tags = @{ 'Severity' = 'medium'; 'HR' = null}
 PS C:\> $ContentType= 'xml'
-PS C:\> Set-AzureKeyVaultSecretAttribute -VaultName 'ContosoVault' -Name 'HR' -Expires $Expires -NotBefore $Nbf -ContentType $ContentType -Enable $True -Tags $Tags -PassThru
+PS C:\> Set-AzureKeyVaultSecretAttribute -VaultName 'ContosoVault' -Name 'HR' -Expires $Expires -NotBefore $Nbf -ContentType $ContentType -Enable $True -Tag $Tags -PassThru
 ```

 The first four commands define attributes for the expiry date, the NotBefore date, tags, and context type, and store the attributes in variables.

 The final command modifies the attributes for the secret named HR in the key vault named ContosoVault, using the stored variables.

 ### Example 2: Delete the tags and content type for a secret
 ```
-PS C:\>Set-AzureKeyVaultSecretAttribute -VaultName 'ContosoVault' -Name 'HR' -Version '9EEA45C6EE50490B9C3176A80AC1A0DF' -ContentType '' -Tags -@{}
+PS C:\>Set-AzureKeyVaultSecretAttribute -VaultName 'ContosoVault' -Name 'HR' -Version '9EEA45C6EE50490B9C3176A80AC1A0DF' -ContentType '' -Tag -@{}
 ```

 This command deletes the tags and the content type for the specified version of the secret named HR in the key vault named Contoso.

 ### Example 3: Disable the current version of secrets whose name begins with IT
 ```
-PS C:\>$Vault = 'ContosoVault'
+PS C:\> $Vault = 'ContosoVault'
 PS C:\> $Prefix = 'IT'
 PS C:\> Get-AzureKeyVaultSecret $Vault | Where-Object {$_.Name -like $Prefix + '*'} | Set-AzureKeyVaultSecretAttribute -Enable $False
 ```